 Considering a segmentation algorithm?

 While we know algorithms are common practice, we suggest you use them sparingly.
-Algorithms are one of the key things that drive up cost and eliminate people you want to talk to for your research so we recommend you use them on when absolutely necessary.
+Algorithms are one of the key things that drive up cost and eliminate people you want to talk to for your research so we recommend you use them only when absolutely necessary.